ColumbiaRoad/a-b-doer/README.md

 }
 ```

 If namespace doesn't start with http, it will be prefixed with `http://www.w3.org/`.
-You can extend this support by overriding window.\_\_namespaces or by modifying the namespace object.
+You can extend this support by overriding window.\_\_abNS or by modifying the namespace object.
 Namespaced attribute will first be splitted in half and if the second part has a own namespace, it will be used and otherwise the attribute prefix will be used as searched namespace key.

 ## Polyfills